 An average litter has 3 babies but as many as 9 may be born.
 The mother suckles the naked, blind young every three or four hours for several weeks.
 They gradually grow fur, their eyes open and at about seven weeks old they follow their mother out on to the branches.
 Gradually they start to eat solid food and when their teeth are fully grown, at 10 weeks, they give up suckling.
 A month or so later they move away from the nest to build dreys of their own.
 If there are not too many squirrels in the area, the young stay nearby; if it is crowded they will be chased away to look for less crowded feeding areas.

 Grey squirrels breed for the first time at a year old.

 Grey Squirrels and humans

 Humans are the main predators of grey squirrels in Britain.
-Since intentionally releasing them into the countryside in the 19th Century they have spread and flourished and now we are trying to control their numbers.
-As an invasive species these squirrels, although cute and cuddly, are causing many problems to other animals, trees, birds and humans!
+Since intentionally releasing them into the countryside in the 19th Century they have spread and flourished and now people are trying to control their numbers.
+As an invasive species these squirrels are causing many problems to other animals, trees, birds and humans.
 The three greatest impacts of the grey squirrel to UK wildlife are to native red squirrels, trees, and many of our woodland birds.